AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 class Rational { ... };
 const Rational operator*(const Rational & lhs, const Rational & rhs);
 ```
-Many programmers squint when they first see this. <br>
+Many programmers squint when they first see this.
-Why should the result of `operator*` be a `const` object? <br>
+Why should the result of `operator*` be a `const` object?
 Because if it weren't, clients would be able to commit atrocities like this:
 ```
 Rational a, b, c;
 (a * b) = c;       // invoke operator= on the result of (a * b)!
 ```
 I don't know why any programmer would want to make an assignment to the product of two numbers,
-but I do know that many programmers have tried to do it without wanting to. <br>
+but I do know that many programmers have tried to do it without wanting to.
 All it takes is a simple typo (and a type that can be implicitly converted to `bool`):
 ```
 if (a * b = c)     // oops, meant to do a comparison!